-Although Medicare is a Federal program, Sharp Direct Advantage is available only to individuals who live in our plan service area.
+Although Medicare is a Federal program, our plan is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.